berkanyuce/tf-serving-project/README.md

-# tf-serving-project
+# tf-serving-example
- tensorflow serving example with 2 models and react app
+includes 2 models and a react app